 According to this view, rates of reason-giving should be reduced in situations where deliberation is inhibited.
 McHugh, McGann, et al. (2023) tested this prediction demonstrating that a cognitive load manipulation (requiring participants to attend to a secondary task while responding to the moral dumbfounding protocol) led to reduced rates of reason-giving and higher rates of dumbfounding (McHugh, McGann, et al., 2023).

 The reverse prediction can also be made: under conditions where deliberative responding is more likely, rates of reason-giving should increase, and rates of dumbfounding should decrease.
 We draw on research on construal level theory and psychological distance (e.g., Trope & Liberman, 2010), and predict that under conditions of increased psychological distance, rates of reason-giving should increase.
+The proposed studies not only extend and build on McHugh McGann, et al., (2023), but also address a limitation associated with this work.
+Specifically, it is unclear if manipulating cognitive load inhibited participants’ ability to provide reasons, or if participants under cognitive load were simply less motivated to provide reasons.
+The manipulations proposed here do not have the same limitation.

 Distancing and Dumbfounding